The issue: Native species are facing persecution

 Flying-foxes also known as fruit bats, are intelligent mammals with complex social lives.
 Flying-foxes are pollinators that are critical to the survival of Australian forests.
 Flying-foxes can impact farmer livelihoods when they consume fruits grown in orchards.

-In New South Wales, HSI helped to secure a phase out of crop-protection shooting licenses.
+In New South Wales and Queensland, HSI helped to secure a phase out of crop-protection shooting licenses.
 HSI was instrumental in securing government assistance for horticulturalists to install wildlife friendly exclusion netting.
 The netting provides a physical barrier that is far more effectively mitigate crop damage from bats and fruit eating birds than shooting.
 This creates a win-win for bats and horticulturalists by mitigating human-wildlife conflicts.
-HSI is looking to replicate the success of this program by working with government departments in Queensland to support farmers to install netting in conjunction with a phase out of permits to shoot flying-foxes.

 We advocate modern approaches to wildlife management that favours coexistence over culling and work towards a brighter future that supports people, the planet and animals.